-While writing her second album, Melodrama, Lorde cited the 1950 science fiction short story "There Will Come Soft Rains" by Ray Bradbury as inspiration for much of Melodrama's story.
+In 1950, Ray Bradbury's science fiction short story "There Will Come Soft Rains" served as inspiration for much of Melodrama's story, relating it to her own realities she faced.

-In March 2013, with the success of Royals, Lorde became the youngest artist since Tiffany in 1987 to earn a number-one single in the United States.
+In 2013, after the success of 'Royals', Lorde became the youngest artist since Tiffany in 1987 to have a number-one single in the United States.

-In 2002, the young adult dystopian novel Feed by M. T. Anderson influenced Lorde's songwriting.
+In 2002, Lorde cited the young adult dystopian novel Feed by M. T. Anderson as an influence on her songwriting.

 In 2006, while attending Vauxhall School, Lorde placed third in the North Shore Primary Schools' Speech competition.